Cambridge capital controversy: The aggregation problem

 Piero Sraffa and Joan Robinson, whose work set off the Cambridge controversy, pointed out that there was an inherent measurement problem in applying this model of income distribution to capital.
+Robinson developed her contribution to this critique in her 1953 paper “The Production Function and the Theory of Capital,” where she addressed the question of what units of capital could be measured in.
+She argued that valuing a stock of capital goods cannot be done without first knowing the rate of profit, since capital goods are valued by the income they are expected to generate.
+However, the production function is supposed to determine the rate of profit.
+As she put it, a student of economics is taught to write output as a function of labor and capital but is then “hurried on to the next question, in the hope that he will forget to ask in what units C is measured.”
+Robinson identified that this was a methodological error, since valuing capital requires the rate of interest to be taken as given, rather than determined by the theory itself.
+She insisted that this problem could not be resolved by only adding up monetary values of capital goods, since those values shift as the rate of profit changes.
+She concluded that this rendered “the major part of neo-classical doctrine spurious.”

 Capitalist income (total profit or property income) is defined as the rate of profit multiplied by the amount of capital, but the measurement of the "amount of capital" involves adding up quite incomparable physical objects - adding the number of trucks to the number of lasers, for example.
 That is, just as one cannot add heterogeneous "apples and oranges," we cannot simply add up simple units of "capital."
 As Robinson argued, there is no such thing as "leets," an inherent element of each capital good that can be added up independent of the prices of those goods.